estebanmunchjones2019/web-components-intro-article/Readme.md

 a) Install the polyfills:

 The [webcomponents.js](https://github.com/webcomponents/webcomponentsjs) polyfill comes with a loader script that can be used to load only the polyfills a particular browser needs.
 It loads the polyfills dynamically so it cannot be imported directly as a JS dependency that gets built by Webpack.
 Instead, you need to copy over the dependencies and include the loader in your index file.
 The library also contains an ES5 compatibility script for apps that have been transpiled into ES5.

+To know more about these polyfills, check out this [gitHub repo](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).

+Open the terminal and type this command:

 ``` bash
 npm install --save-dev copy-webpack-plugin @webcomponents/webcomponentsjs